About Smart Shelter Foundation

 “Promote and improve natural building techniques, collaborate and share knowledge, everyone deserves a safe home”

 What we do

-Today more than a billion people in this world are living in total poverty.
-Most of them live in developing countries, without a decent roof over their head, in unsafe houses and harrowing conditions.
+Today, more than a billion people in this world live in utter poverty.
+Most of them live in developing countries, in unsafe homes and in harrowing conditions.

 Goals and Aims

 “Solutions must be simple and easy to replicate in order to create a positive

 Reduce loss of life and financial losses in disaster-prone areas by supporting eco-friendly solutions that help address the environmental crisis.